RubenDebusscherOdisee/DoctorwhofansBE/forum/ext/paybas/recenttopics/contrib/README.md

   - exclusion of topics (by ID)
   - display parent forum name in the row
 - Inherits all styling from regular "viewforum" templates
+- filters "re: from replies" (as of 2.2.11)
 - compatible with
    - "Pre:fixed" Extension from imkingdavid
    - “Topic Prefix“ Extension from Stathis.
+   - official extension "phpbb/topicprefixes"
    - Mchat 2.0.1 (as of 2.2.3)
-   - Collapsible Categories (as of 2.2.6)
+   - Collapsible Categories v2 (as of v2.2.9)
 - Tested on:
   - prosilver
   - we_clearblue (only non-cdb verion),